[Focus 14]"Reducing the dimensions"Factor Analysis theory....Principal Components Analysis (PCA) |

 This all needs some careful and often repeated explanation.....

-x represents the distance (variable 1) along the shop front, y represents the height from the ground
+represents the distance (variable 1) along the shop front, y represents the height

 If we had wanted to graphically represent just one variable in space; it would be best represented along a straight line.
 As that single variable changes its values so the representative point will simply move backwards and forwards along the line.
 Similarly, for two variables, we use two lines at right angles (i.e. Orthogonal display) and now we can move the point backwards and forwards and now also, up and down.
 Three variables use three lines, all still at right angles to each other....the point can now move backwards and forwards, up and down but also inwards and outwards!